chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

   # see https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3-client.html

-  # for full documentation on how to configure client settings on your
+  # for complete documentation on how to configure client settings on your

   # Elasticsearch nodes